John Ure Primrose: Rangers F C

+Sir John presided at the Club's Jubilee dinner held, a year late, on 9 April, 1923.
+He resigned from the chairmanship in July of that year.

 Family

 Primrose married three times: firstly in 1877 to Margaret Jane Adam; secondly in 1887 to Joanna (Anna) Wylie; thirdly in 1915 to Muriel Pilling daughter of Edwin Pilling.

 He had one child by his first marriage, William Louis Primrose, who became 2nd Baronet on his death.

 His maternal uncle was John Ure, Lord Provost of Glasgow from 1880 to 1883.

 Lady Joanna ("Anna") Ure Primrose (nee Wylie) was known as a philanthropist in her own right.

 Artistic depiction

 He was portrayed in office by Arthur Stockdale Cope.